matthewk-rydalch/rosbag_parser/README.md

 In other files:
 Change the variable names to match the variables selected in the parser.
 The rest of the scripts can be modified to plot and calculate whatever is needed from the selected variables.
+Hello World!